-The Department of Neurology and Neuroscience at the Weill Cornell Medical College has an exceptional history of academic achievement in neurology.
+The Department of Neurology at the Weill Cornell Medical College has an exceptional history of academic achievement in neurology.
 Cornell University Medical College has played host to some of the most important figures in 20th century American Neurology.
 Charles Dana joined the faculty in 1898 and attained national prominence for his single authored textbook of neurological disorders which was published in 11 editions.
 He was appointed Professor of Disease of the Nervous System at the newly founded Cornell University Medical College, a position he held until he retired in 1922.
 He was responsible for the inspiration and teaching of two generations of medical students.
 He served as President of the American Neurologic Association in 1892 and again in 1928.

 J. Ramsey Hunt joined the faculty in 1900 and was appointed as the first neurological consultant at the New York Hospital in 1909.
 He was responsible for describing several important neurologic syndromes including herpetic infection, which causes facial paralysis, known as the Ramsey Hunt Syndrome.